ammarsami255/Sign_api_en2/README.md

 Render will automatically deploy your application and provide you with a URL to access it.

+**Important Note**: Make sure the Start Command is exactly `gunicorn api:app` (not `app:app`).
+The error "No module named 'app'" indicates that Render might be trying to use `app:app` instead of the correct module name.

 ## Local Development

 1. Clone the repository